About This Statistic

-The statistic depicts Australia's gross domestic product (GDP) from 2003 to 2013.
-In 2011, GDP in Australia amounted to about 1.49 trillion US dollars.
+The statistic depicts Australia's gross domestic product (GDP) from 2010 to 2015, with projections up until 2020.
+In 2015, GDP in Australia amounted to about 1,225.29 trillion US dollars.
+See global GDP for a global comparison.

 Australia’s economy and population

 Australia’s gross domestic product has been growing steadily, and all in all, Australia and its economic key factors show a well-set country.
 Australia is among the countries with the largest gross domestic product / GDP worldwide, and thus one of the largest economies.
 It was one of the few countries not severely stricken by the 2008 financial crisis; its unemployment rate, inflation rate and trade balance, for example, were hardly affected at all.
-In fact, the trade balance of Australia – a country’s exports minus its imports – has been out of the red and higher than ever since 2010.
+In fact, the trade balance of Australia – a country’s exports minus its imports – has been higher than ever since 2010, with a slight dip in 2012.
 Australia mainly exports wine and agricultural products to countries like China, Japan or South Korea.
 One of Australia’s largest industries is tourism, which contributes a significant share to its gross domestic product.
 Almost half of approximately 23 million Australian residents are employed nowadays, life expectancy is increasing, and the fertility rate (the number of children born per woman) has been quite stable.

 A look at the distribution of the world population by continent shows that Australia is ranked last in terms of population and population density.
+Most of Australia's population lives at the coast in metropolitan areas, since parts of the continent are uninhabitable.
 Unsurprisingly, Australia is known as a country with very high living standards, four of its biggest cities – Melbourne, Adelaide, Sydney and Perth – are among the most livable cities worldwide.
-Since parts of the continent are uninhabitable though, urbanization is also growing.